 So why aren’t we doing the same proactive assaults on obesity?

 Policies should be targeted at obese individuals the same as they are for smokers.
 No exceptions.
-But instead: we promote over consumption through materialism and indulgence while also allowing obese people the freedom of receiving subsidized insurance prices.
+But instead, we promote over consumption through materialism and indulgence while also allowing obese people the freedom of receiving subsidized insurance prices.
+When we instead should campaign against them aggressively.

-Check out the article “The Effects and Implications of The Culture of Obesity” for a better idea.
+Check out the article “The Effects and Implications of The Culture of Obesity” for a deeper dive into this topic.

 Conclusion

-We need to start addressing these issues as quickly as possible.
-By turning a blind eye, we’re hurting the next generations… and our own wallets in the process.
+We need to address these issues as quickly as possible.
+By turning a blind eye, we’re hurting the next generations and our own wallets.

 The policies we implement are major reasons behind this rise of obesity.
-By focusing our attention on them, we may be able to finally see some honest change over the coming years.
+By focusing our attention on them, we may finally see some honest change over the coming years.